 - 1. Complete and submit an online application for admission to the Office of Graduate Enrollment - 2.
 Submit official undergraduate transcripts from all colleges or universities previously attended to the Office of Graduate Enrollment - 3.
-Submit official graduate transcripts (if any) from all colleges or universities previously attended to the Office of Graduate Enrollment - 4.
+Submit official graduate transcripts (if any) from all colleges or universities previously attended to the Office of Graduate Enrollment.
+For students who hold degrees beyond a bachelor's degree the GPA from the last degree earned will be considered for admission. - 4.
 Refer to the descriptions of the individual graduate programs below for additional requirements and procedures, if any, specific to that program.